 The restrictions put in place in response to the pandemic will cause delays in some areas.
 This will have repercussions on the planned completion of the main terminal building and Piers H and J in 2025, which has had to be postponed to at least 2026.
 But the work on Pier G has already advanced so far that it will be possible to finish the most important parts by the end of 2021 or early 2022 as originally planned.

 We’re increasingly relying on digital and virtual communication among the construction managers, project coordinators, and involved planners.
-It’s working pretty well, although I do often miss the direct personal contact we used to have.
+It’s working out pretty well, although I do often miss the direct personal contact we used to have.

 We’re working closely with our safety and health coordinators to make sure everyone follows the hygiene rules.
 There’s a specially created “taskforce” that monitors compliance, addresses critical issues, and develops and implements appropriate countermeasures.
 We’re also working constantly to raise awareness among all of our subcontractors, since ultimately they are the ones responsible for consistently implementing protective measures.
 We’re also cleaning the restrooms and meal and break rooms and other facilities used by personnel more often than before.
 Since we’re currently working hard on the carcass, a lot of the work is done outside in the fresh air in any case, which significantly reduces the risk of infection.
 Social distancing rules are also being followed.